jaleks3/TravelHelper/README.md

 ## Getting Started

-To run the CountryInfoApp project, follow these steps:
+To run the TravelHelper project, follow these steps:

 1. Ensure you have Java Development Kit (JDK) installed on your machine.
 2. Clone or download this repository to your local machine.